How Gold is Mined

 Gold was one of the first metals ever to be mined.
 Gold mining is the process of extracting gold from the earth using methods of mining, panning, sluicing, dredging, and processing.
 This term covers everything from exploration to drilling, extraction to assessment, and financing to refinement.

 Gold is Scarce

 On average, the Earth's crust is 0.005 parts per million of gold.
 The process of extracting this gold is expensive to mining companies, primarily because large quantities of ore must be handled for small rewards.
-Moving, grinding, and processing ore requires significant energy and use of chemicals, which are expensive inputs.
+Moving, grinding, and processing ore requires significant energy and the use of chemicals, which are expensive inputs.
 This high level of work limits the quality of ore that can be used in the mining process.

 Gold is concentrated both above and below the Earth's surface.
 Alluvial gold is found on top of the surface, concentrated due to moving water, especially rivers.
-Metallic gold, which is of high density, will become concentrated in a placer (secondary) deposit when it falls out of suspension in slow flowing water.
+Metallic gold, which is of high density, will become concentrated in a placer (secondary) deposit when it falls out of suspension in slow-flowing water.
 This environment is where miners, or modern-day equivalents, use gold pans to extract gold particles.

 Primary deposits, or lode deposits, are also known as underground veins.
 They are produced in ore alongside metallic deposits, including sulphides and pyrites.
 Minerals are pulled away over time, but finding ore with a sufficient gold yield for mining is extremely rare.

 Gold Extraction and Purification